- Makita and Milwaukee: What’s the difference?

 Makita offers some great routers for woodworking that feature flat-top designs, precision cutting, and 1 ⅜” plunge depth capacity.

-Milwaukee also manufactures various corded and cordless models that feature specifications such as brushless motors, variable speed dial changes, and tool-free spindle locks.
+Milwaukee manufactures various corded and cordless models that feature specifications such as brushless motors, variable speed dial changes, and tool-free spindle locks.

 Jobsite radios: Who does it better, Makita or Milwaukee?